cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

   - A: Writing a simple physics model
   - B: Performing and plotting 2D likelihood scans

-With combine we are not limited to parametrising the signal with a single scaling parameter `r`.
+With <span style="font-variant:small-caps;">Combine</span> we are not limited to parametrising the signal with a single scaling parameter `r`.
 In fact we can define any arbitrary scaling using whatever functions and parameters we would like.
 For example, when measuring the couplings of the Higgs boson to the different SM particles we would introduce a POI for each coupling parameter, for example $\kappa_{\text{W}}$, $\kappa_{\text{Z}}$, $\kappa_{\tau}$ etc. We would then generate scaling terms for each $i\rightarrow \text{H}\rightarrow j$ process in terms of how the cross section ($\sigma_i(\kappa)$) and branching ratio ($\frac{\Gamma_i(\kappa)}{\Gamma_{\text{tot}}(\kappa)}$) scale relative to the SM prediction.

 This parametrisation of the signal (and possibly backgrounds too) is specified in a **physics model**.
 This is a python class that is used by `text2workspace.py` to construct the model in terms of RooFit objects.
 There is documentation on using phyiscs models [here](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part2/physicsmodels/#physics-models).